gicentre/litvis/examples/algebra.md

 {( invarianceAssessment |}

-Varying the order in which data rows are plotted shows noticable differences, especially in the London region.
+Varying the order in which data rows are plotted shows noticeable differences, especially in the London region.
 Therefore failing this principle introduces _hallucinators_.
 This is due to considerable overlap of the proportional circles.